Word equations in linear space: Space consumption

-Concerning $H_d$, let us first estimate the weight of basic depfactors of letters popped into the equation during a phase.
-For each variable we pop perhaps several letters to the left and right before block compression, but those letters are immediately replaced with single letters, so we may count it each of them as $1$; also, when this side of variable becomes blocked, it can pop at most one letter.
+\begin{lemma} Consider an equation $U = V$, its solution \solution, a phase of \algsolveeqlin{} which makes the nondeterministic choices according to \solution{} and partitions according to the strategy.
+Let the returned equation be $(U', V')$.
+Then $H (U',V') \leq \frac{5}{6}H(U, V) + \alpha \Abs{(U_0, V_0)}$ and for an intermediate equation $(U'',V'')$ we have $H(U'',V'') \leq \beta H(U, V) + \gamma \Abs{(U_0, V_0)}$ for some constants $\alpha, \beta, \gamma$. \end{lemma} \begin{proof} We separately estimate the $H_d$ and $H_n$.
+Concerning $H_d$, let us first estimate \Abs{ \depint{\dep(p)}} summed over positions $p$ of letters popped into the equation during a phase (note, this does not include the size of numbers used in the encoding).
+For each variable we pop perhaps several letters to the left and right before block compression, but those letters are immediately replaced with single letters, so we count each as $1$; also, when this side of a variable becomes blocked, it can pop at most one letter (Lemma~\ref{lem:blocking}).
 Otherwise, a side of a variable pops at most $1$ letter per pair compression, in which it is unblocked from this side.
-So in total the weight of popped letters is at most:
+Note that the depint is the same as for the variable, so the encoding size is \Abs{X}.
+So in total the bit-size of popped letters is at most:

 Observe that the third sum (the one summed over all partitions) at the beginning of the phase is equal to $\sum_{X} 2 n_X \cdot \Abs{X}$, as no side of the variable is blocked, and by the strategy point \eqref{eq:variable weight} its value at least halves every 4th pair compression (and it cannot increase, as by Lemma~\ref{lem:blocking} no side of the variable can cease to be blocked).
 Thus~\eqref{eq:popping estimation} is at most